-The RSPCA Approved Farming Scheme is Australia’s leading independent accreditation scheme.
+The RSPCA Approved Farming Scheme is Australia’s leading independent accreditation scheme focused on animal welfare.
 We work closely with farmers to make a positive impact on the lives of farm animals by providing an environment that meets their needs.
 Millions of hens, pigs, chickens and turkeys have benefited from better farm conditions since the Scheme began.
 Read our 2020 Impact Report